doyoungkim-nlp/CS470/sketch_generation_model/README.md

 # Sketch-RNN (with PyTorch)

-The goal of this repositority is to provide an accurate and efficient PyTorch implementation of the [Sketch-RNN model](https://arxiv.org/abs/1704.03477) from Ha & Eck (2017).
-The [official implementation](https://github.com/tensorflow/magenta/blob/master/magenta/models/sketch_rnn/README.md) is written in TensorFlow, provided through the magenta library.

-## Existing pytorch repo

-There is an [existing PyTorch implementation](https://github.com/alexis-jacq/Pytorch-Sketch-RNN) of Sketch-RNN provided by Alexis Jacq.
-However, Jacq's model deviates from the original in a few important ways.
-The goal here is to fix these discrepancies for better reproducibility.
-The important ingredients are as follows:
-1. __Parameter initialization__.
-The intialization of weights & biases is important, especially for recurrent LSTM weights, which use a special form of orthogonal initialization.
-2. __Recurrent dropout__.
-Jacq's implementation does not use dropout of any kind (`dropout=p` is passed to `nn.LSTM`, but this has no effect for a single-layer lstm).
-Here, this model take care to implement the recurrent dropout technique from Sketch-RNN.
-3. __Layer normalization__.
-This model's custom LSTM cells implement layer normalization exactly as per the official repo.
-Jacq's implementation does not include layer norm.
-4. __HyperLSTM__.
-This model has also implemented the HyperLSTM model used for the Sketch-RNN decoder.

 ## Development notes
 The provided code runs, however, there are a few "to-do" items to correctly match the official implementation: